emewhd1016991/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 As a programmer, strive to write clean, readable, and maintainable code that solves problems efficiently.
 Always remember that what you build today may need to be understood, modified, or debugged tomorrow, by someone else or even yourself.
 Complexity might seem impressive at first, but it's simplicity that stands the test of time in software development."

 In essence, focus on clear logic, modular structures, and effective use of abstractions to keep your code simple yet powerful.
 Continuously refactor your work and avoid premature optimization.
 And always embrace the power of well-chosen libraries and tools to enhance productivity without adding unnecessary complexity to your project.

+# 2024-03-15
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+In fewer than 200 words, this quote emphasizes that over-concern with optimizing code before it's necessary can lead to unnecessary complexity, reduced readability, and more bugs.
+As a programmer, it's crucial to first focus on writing clear, correct, and maintainable code, and then optimize only when profiling identifies bottlenecks that affect performance significantly.
+It reminds us to strike a balance between efficiency and simplicity in our work.